 Tila Tequila (née Tila Nguyen) was a popular import model who starred in the “reality” show, A Shot at Love with Tila Tequila, in which she “played” a bisexual in search of love.
 She courted 32 contestants — male and female.
-It debuted at No. 1 in its time slot and was MTV’s second highest-rated debut series that year (2007), seemingly disproving conventional TV wisdom about Asian-American leads (at least female) and simultaneously re-affirming the ancient adage, “sex sells.”
+It debuted at No. 1 in its time slot and was MTV’s second highest-rated debut series that year (2007), seemingly disproving conventional television wisdom about Asian American leads (at least female) whilst simultaneously reaffirming the ancient adage, “sex sells.”

 THE CHO SHOW (2008)

-Perhaps the producers of The Cho Show were encouraged by Tila Tequila’s success when they decided to give Margaret Cho another shot at TV with a reality series/sitcom.
-The Cho Show debuted 21 August, 2008 on VH1 and concluded seven episodes later, on 25 September.
+Perhaps the producers of The Cho Show were encouraged by Tila Tequila’s success when they decided to give Margaret Cho another shot at television with a reality series/sitcom.
+The Cho Show debuted on 21 August 2008 on VH1 and concluded seven episodes later, on 25 September.